 Alb pointed to Portugal as a potential model on how and why to end the War on Drugs.
-When Portugal decriminalized all drugs in 2011, consumption rates dramatically, addiction rates went down, crime dropped, and homeless fell as well.
+When Portugal decriminalized all drugs in 2011, consumption rates fell, addiction rates went down, and crime dropped.
+Homeless fell as well.

-He pointed out that drug addiction is not treated as health issue in the United States but rather as a crime.
+He pointed out that drug addiction is not treated as a health issue in the United States.
+Instead, it is seen as a crime.

 In addition, minorities consume drugs at the same rates as whites but are arrested four times as much.

-One way that drug scheduling is inherently racist many people out that while crack, a drug used by many African Americans, is a Schedule I drug, cocaine is a Schedule II drug which comes with lesser criminal penalties.
+One way that drug scheduling is racist many people say is that while crack, a drug used by many African Americans, is a Schedule I drug, cocaine is a Schedule II drug which comes with lesser criminal penalties.
 Alb pointed out that while cocaine is chemically the same as crack, Whites consume cocaine more.

 “Pharma companies that prey on people, John & Johnson, Merck, Monsanto, benefit from their illegal status,” Alb said.
-Many of the large pharma companies make painkillers that are known to be addicting.
+Many large pharma companies make painkillers that are known to be addicting.